gkgaurav31/gkgaurav31.github.io/_posts/2022-12-02-determine-if-two-strings-are-close.md

         Map<Character, Integer> f1 = new HashMap<>();
         Map<Character, Integer> f2 = new HashMap<>();

-        for(int i=0; i<word1.length(); i++){
+        //Track frequency of each chracter in word 1 for(int i=0; i<word1.length(); i++){
             Character c = word1.charAt(i);
             if(f1.containsKey(c)){